 Email 6 | Work that You’ve Done

 If you are a service-based business, this is for you.
 Similar to giving advice, sharing client work is a great way to build trust.
 It shows that you know what you’re doing (and that people have paid you to do it) and emphasizes your aesthetic that may be attractive to someone else.
 So go ahead and share a design you made for someone’s website or copy you wrote for them.

-7. Brag About a Client
+Email 7 | Brag About a Client

 Also similar is bragging about a client.
 Did they take a piece of your advice and have a 6-figure launch?
 Has someone recently had a huge breakthrough after a coaching session with you?

 Email 8 | A New Product

-You don’t have to do a hard sell here, but it’s great to share what you’ve make.
+You don’t have to do a hard sell here, but it’s great to share what you’ve made.
 Like #6, but for product-based businesses, highlighting a new pottery piece is a great way to share recent work you’ve done and get people excited to see more.